What Is a Vow?

 What are the Levels?

-Svaroopa® Vidya Ashram offers five levels of commitment, ways to deepen within, under Swami Nirmalananda’s guidance.
+Svaroopa® Vidya Ashram offers five levels of commitment, ways to deepen within, under Gurudevi Nirmalananda’s guidance.
 A formal application and approval are required for each level, along with preparatory studies and practices.

 At each level, you have special programs to support you and the other committed yogis.
 Many of these programs are free, plus some levels have exclusive retreats and conferences with tuition and housing fees.

-Shishya means “disciple,” so it begins with your accepting Swami Nirmalananda as you spiritual teacher or as an important teacher for you.
-In addition, you have completed foundational levels of study in Svaroopa® yoga and meditation.
+Shishya means “disciple,” so it begins with your accepting Gurudevi Nirmalananda as your spiritual teacher or as an important teacher for you.
+In addition, you have completed foundational levels of study in Svaroopa® Yoga and meditation.
 This is an existing level, and has been an important part of SVA’s services since 2011.
 No vows are required.

 Special free programs are available to Shishyas, including in-person events as well as by phone and internet.
 You choose the frequency and type of your Svaroopa® practices in your day, as well as the retreats and trainings in which you participate.
 You may stay at this level for the rest of your life or for as long as it serves you.